Ask anyone what the most overlooked element of a man’s wardrobe is and they probably won’t even think to mention shoelaces. What does that tell you?

 Go for a thin, flat lace in exactly the same colour as the shoe, ensuring its short enough not to leave you with metres of excess.
 Then use the cross-lacing technique to fix them in place.

 Whether you’re using them to scale the north face of the Matterhorn, or just for nipping out to grab a winter coffee, hiking boots are the trusty old mate who will always have your back.
-Return the favour and make sure they’re laced up properly to say thanks.

 Both flat and round laces will work nicely here and there’s even scope to experiment with colour.
 A yellow, red or even a tasteful two-tone or multicoloured lace can work as long as a bit of thought has been put into it.
 You’ll also want to make sure the laces are long enough to reach right to the top.